hannalaakso/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 ## Publish a pre-release

-1. Run `git checkout -b BRANCH-FOR-PRE-RELEASE` to create a new local branch of the GOV.UK Frontend repo.
+1. Run `git checkout -b BRANCH-NAME` to switch to the branch you want to pre-release.

-2. If necessary, run `git pull` to pull the latest changes.

-3. Run `nvm use` to make sure you’re using the right version of Node.js and npm.
+2. Run `nvm use` to make sure you’re using the right version of Node.js and npm.

-4. Run `npm install` to make sure you have the latest dependencies installed.
+3. Run `npm install` to make sure you have the latest dependencies installed.

-5. Make a code change and commit the changes you've made.

-6. Run `npm run pre-release` to create and push a new branch that contains your changes.
+4. Run `npm run pre-release` to create and push a new branch that contains your changes.
 This process may take a few moments and will display a `Success!` message.

 ## Preview your changes